A wide shot of a ceramics studio, featuring students working with pottery wheels and other tools.

 Description

-This course examines a variety of conceptual approaches to the 'script' (liminally defined) as a performative tool.
-Students study and interpret many forms including plays, monologues, found narratives, instruction-based events and public actions.
-Working with audio, video and artists' books/writings, the class looks at the concept of 'scripted text' not only as a medium and inspiration but also as a means of documentation.
-Emphasis is on research, writing, and live presentation in producing original scripts both collaboratively and individually.
+This course examines a variety of conceptual approaches to the notion of the 'script' as a performative tool.
+Students study and interpret many forms and strategies that write performance, including plays, monologues, text more broadly, poetic form, choreography (as a practice that defines and articulates space), found narratives, instruction-based events, scores, diagrams and public actions.
+Working with audio, video artists' books/writings, sited work and live writing, the class engages with an expanded understanding of 'scripted text' not only as a medium for inspiration and future transmission but also as documentation.
+Emphasis is on developing a writing practice through research, ongoing exercises to develop your writing, and live presentation.
+You¿ll produce original writing for performance both collaboratively and individually.

 Class Number